bootoption/bootoption/README.md

 ## Installation

-Installer packages are available from the [Releases](https://github.com/bootoption/bootoption/releases) page.
+Binaries and installer packages are available from the [Releases](https://github.com/bootoption/bootoption/releases) page.

 #### Homebrew